NigelFinegan5p/project-1/README.md

 She considers herself a Digital Native, likes swimming and shopping.

-Her media media Habits – Tik Tok, Facebook, LinkedIn, and business Email.
+Her media Habits – Tik Tok, Facebook, LinkedIn, and business Email.

 She would like to grow the online bookings of her business using an online payment provider and is seeking to acquire more knowledge in the SEO & digital marketing field.